-Having spent several weeks focussing on music of an introspective & ascetic nature, it’s time to let off some steam, & to that end let me flag up the latest release from Lindstrøm, titled Six Cups of Rebel.
+Having spent several weeks focusing on music of an introspective and ascetic nature, it’s time to let off some steam, and to that end let me flag up the latest release from Lindstrøm, titled Six Cups of Rebel.
 In nearly 10 years of music-making, this is only Hans-Peter Lindstrøm’s third album (which is not to suggest his output is small; he’s put out over twenty 12″ singles over the years), but the large-scale format clearly suits him.
 Six Cups of Rebel is a somewhat strange entity to try to define, opening in dazzling fashion with a cascading piece of organ minimalism (‘No Release’), its static, Steve Reich-like epicentre chasing itself in circles over a glowering pedal part of rising Shepard tones.
 None of which really suggests the full-on party atmosphere that’s about to ensue, with multitudinous but astutely-judged throwbacks to an earlier time; but Lindstrøm’s not just another statistic in the endless parade of latter-day retrophiliacs; he’s far more subtle, opting – for the most part – for whiffs of suggestion rather than a faceful of the past.
-Lindstrøm has assimilated his influences, & when they appear—funk & house gestures in ‘De Javu’; ’80s synth arpeggios & power chords in ‘Quiet Place to Live’—they’re merely elements in an experiment that’s very much bigger & more original.
+Lindstrøm has assimilated his influences, and when they appear—funk and house gestures in ‘De Javu’; ’80s synth arpeggios and power chords in ‘Quiet Place to Live’—they’re merely elements in an experiment that’s very much bigger and more original.

-It’s a strange album, no doubt, & i’ll admit to misgivings about certain aspects, but as a whole it’s so joyous & infectiously playful that the moments of mishap are easily forgotten.
+It’s a strange album, no doubt, and i’ll admit to misgivings about certain aspects, but as a whole it’s so joyous and infectiously playful that the moments of mishap are easily forgotten.